latchbio/latch/docs/source/basics/uploading_test_data.md

 To this aim, the SDK provides the ability to define sets of sample parameter values and to host example files.

+The example files are hosted on AWS S3 and are publicly available for download.
+Thus, they should only contain information that can be made publicly available.

 ## Defining Test Data

 If we have a toy workflow: